resun-c/django-auth0-engine/docs/reference/md/apps.md

 String containing scopes that are used when requesting for access_token.

 ### USER_DB_BACKEND (optional)
-Databse backend class used by User class.
+Database backend class used by User class.

 If any of the above information is missing, an AuthEngineError is raised.